 If the homeowner does not have adequate insurance or any insurance at all, the next things to look at for compensation are assets.
 That can be a very problematic issue in and of itself.
 However, in majority of cases the homeowner’s insurance is going to be responsible for paying out on a claim in a dog bite case.

-What Sort Of Information Or Evidence Is Used In A Dog Bite Claim?
+What Information Or Evidence Is Used In A Dog Bite Claim?

 The single most important information that can be obtained in a dog bite case is evidence or information concerning the dog’s dangerous propensities in the past.
 In Texas, there is a “first bite is free” rule.
 In order to prove a case, you need to demonstrate that the dog owner knew or should have known of dangerous propensities or aggressiveness on part of the dog.
 In that regard, neighbors, other people who frequently walk the block, maybe family members, others who have seen the dogs loose in the neighborhood or have experienced aggressiveness of the dogs are extremely important.
 It’s critical to preserve that evidence to pursue the case.